Child entertainment, employment and chaperones

 • Chaperone licences

-• Applications require a minimum of 60 working days’ notice
+• at least 60 working days’ notice required

 • By email: childlicence@swindon.gov.uk